What Exactly Is Baby-Led Weaning?: The Basics of BLW

 - Ripe avocado slices

-- Ripe banana cut into strips or wedges
+- Ripe banana cut into spears or wedges

 - Cooked, shredded chicken